BettercareHealth/bettercare/mmh/mmh-4.md

 The BBI is an international project which aims to improve the quality of care during labour and childbirth.
 By adopting the BBI principles and practices - which are based on scientific evidence – health workers can prevent harm and improve the health of mothers and their babies.
 The BBI principles are useful and widely used in the South African setting, and have been adopted in many maternity units in low- and middle-income countries.

-> The Better Births Initiative aims at improving the quality of care during labour and delivery.
+> The Better Births Initiative aims to improve the quality of care during labour and delivery.

 ### 4-5 What are the principles of BBI?